Inside Therapy

 You might feel lonely, but you’re not alone!
 Take a closer look at common mental-health issues and their underlying reasons.

-By addressing physical aspects of emotional experiences, somatic therapy helps you move beyond "venting" to achieve genuine emotional healing and growth.
+By addressing physical aspects of emotional experiences, somatic therapy helps to achieve genuine emotional healing and growth.

-Emotions, when understood through somatic therapy, serve as valuable indicators of our inner state, revealing deeper truths about ourselves while requiring balanced interpretation to distinguish genuine insights from distorted responses.
+Emotions serve as valuable indicators of our inner state, revealing deeper truths about ourselves.

 There has been a wave of mainstream acknowledgement that trauma is stored in the body, this is the second wave: moving it out.